gpsaggese/umd_data605/README.md

   ```
   > git clone git@github.com:gpsaggese/umd_data605.git
   ```
-- More detailed instructions are in the project dir
+- More detailed instructions are in each project dir

 # Conventions
 - We indicate the execution of an OS command (e.g., Linux / MacOS) from the terminal